alejandrohagan/contoso/README.md

 - **orderrows**:
   - Contains detailed line items for each order, including product key, quantity, and price for each item in the order.

+  You can either load the datasets directly or use the function `create_contoso_duckdb()` to create a DuckDB database that contains the following tables:

 The Contoso dataset is a fictional set of data created by Microsoft.
 It is commonly used for educational and demonstration purposes to showcase